 The message is that businesses must take careful note of GDPR and take steps to make sure they are compliant.
 Transparency is key – being clear as to what personal data they are collecting and why – while there must be a clear choice for customers to opt out or withdraw consent.

 Businesses must also have a clear plan of action in the event they suffer a data breach.
-This is where professional indemnity insurance from Hiscox can be of vital importance when it comes to meeting GDPR requirements.
+This is where cyber and data risks insurance from Hiscox can be of vital importance when it comes to meeting GDPR requirements.
 The policy will provide critical help from IT specialists and legal experts to help resolve the incident as quickly as possible, while making sure regulatory requirements are met.

 While GDPR might seem like more red tape, businesses could gain a number of benefits from GDPR not least in terms of how compliance with the regulation will help companies mitigate a data breach.
 We all know how damaging a data breach can be so any steps that can help preserve a business’s reputation should the worst happen are welcome.
 So, while the penalties for ignoring GDPR are great, the long term risks to your business could be even greater.